 Examples of unacceptable behavior are:

-- Unauthorized sharing of login credentials with another user, including unregistered users; any unregistered user found participating will be required to pay the full registration fee, including the late registration fee
+- Unauthorized sharing of login credentials with another user, including unregistered users

 - Recording, copying and/or sharing of any media, including screenshots

 - Engaging in unsafe practices while participating in a virtual event, such as driving a car

 - Harassment, disrespect, intimidation or discrimination in any form

 - Verbal or written abuse of any participant, including, but not limited to, comments related to race, color, ethnicity, age, religion, national origin, gender identity, sexual orientation, disability, physical appearance, body size, etc.

 To report an incident of unacceptable behavior, please contact CVSA Executive Director Collin Mooney or CVSA Deputy Executive Director Adrienne Gildea.
 CVSA reserves the right to take any action deemed necessary and appropriate, including immediate removal from the meeting without warning or refund, in response to any incident of unacceptable behavior.
 CVSA may also, at its discretion, prohibit attendance at any future meeting, virtually or in person.